 The RCN's primary objective is to provide an appropriate level of funding each year to help keep membership subscriptions as low as possible.
-A second objective is to facilitate the RCN's principle of self-investment in buildings, other infrastructure and services to members.
-To meet these objectives RCN Council sets an investment return target and risk appetite consistent with the Council's low to medium risk investment policy.
+To meet this objective RCN Council sets an investment return target and risk appetite consistent with the Council's low to medium risk investment policy.